preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 .. image:: menu-tutorial.png

-The following options are then available (example with an existing tutorial):
+The following options are then available (example with an existing Wizard tutorial):

 .. image:: tutorial-example.png

-There can be either a Wizard or a Tooltip tutorial available for the page, se the first step is always to select this.
+When creating a Tutorial, there can be either a Wizard or a Tooltip tutorial available for the page, so the first step is always to select this.

 .. image:: wizard-or-tooltip.png